danielep71/VBA-PROBABILITY-DISTRIBUTIONS/benchmark/README.md

-The harness covers five modules: the special-function kernels (`SPECIALFUNCS`), the test-statistic families (`TFAMILY`), the normal and lognormal family (`NORMALFAMILY`), the continuous distributions (`CONTINUOUS`), and the discrete distributions (`DISCRETE` — Binomial, Poisson, Geometric, Negative Binomial, and Hypergeometric).
-The machine-readable contract table below is the authoritative list.
+The harness covers five modules: the special-function kernels (`SPECIALFUNCS`), the test-statistic families (`TFAMILY`), the normal and lognormal family (`NORMALFAMILY`), the continuous distributions (`CONTINUOUS`), and the discrete distributions (`DISCRETE`).
+The generated block below is the authoritative list: it names every family currently under contract and is derived from `accuracy_contracts.csv`, so it cannot drift from the evidence.

 **Special functions**